What it means

 Sequence the work

-The senior fractional CMO role is to convert the audit into operating rhythm.
-That means deciding what gets fixed first, which teams own which gaps, and how the company will keep its AI visibility current as products, markets, and competitors shift.
+The fractional CMO role is to convert the audit into a working rhythm.
+That means deciding what gets fixed first, which teams own which gaps, and how the company keeps its AI visibility current as products, markets, and competitors shift.

 Common misconceptions